Nonexistence of quantum black and white hole horizons in an improved dynamic approach: Introduction

-Despite of these attractive features, the BV model suffers a severe drawback: {\em there are large departures from the classical theory very near the classical black hole horizon even for massive black holes, for which the curvatures at the horizon become very low} \cite{Boehmer:2007ket,Corichi:2015xia,Olmedo:2017lvt,Ashtekar:2018cay}.
-In addition, when the curvature reaches the Planck scale, the geometric radius of the round 2-spheres researches a minimum and then bounces, giving rise to a transition surface ${\cal{T}}$, whereby the original singularity is replaced by a quantum bounce.
-The transition surface ${\cal{T}}$ naturally divides the spacetime into two regions.
-To the past of ${\cal{T}}$ we have a trapped region, and to its future an anti-trapped region appears, in which the geometric radius of the 2-spheres decreases.
-However, in contrast to other LQBH models, in this model the spacetime in the future of the transition surface ${\cal{T}}$ actually undergoes various bounces.
-After each bounce the geometric radius of the 2-spheres gets smaller and smaller \cite{Boehmer:2007ket,Chiou:2008eg,Chiou:2008nm}, and soon the area of the 2-spheres becomes smaller than the minimal area gap, whereby the model becomes self-inconsistent \cite{Ashtekar:2018cay}.
+Despite these attractive features, the BV model suffers a severe drawback: {\em there are large departures from the classical theory very near the classical black hole horizon even for massive black holes, for which the curvatures at the horizon become very low} \cite{Boehmer:2007ket,Corichi:2015xia,Olmedo:2017lvt,Ashtekar:2018cay}.
+In addition, when the curvature reaches the Planck scale, the geometric radius of the round 2-spheres reaches a minimum and then bounces, giving rise to a transition surface ${\cal{T}}$, whereby the original singularity is replaced by a quantum bounce.
+The transition surface ${\cal{T}}$ naturally divides the spacetime into two regions, $T> T_{{\cal{T}}}$ and $T < T_{{\cal{T}}}$.
+To the past of ${\cal{T}}$, i.e., $T > T_{{\cal{T}}}$, we have a trapped region, and to its future ($T < T_{{\cal{T}}}$) an anti-trapped region appears, in which the geometric radius of the two spheres increases.
+However, in contrast to other LQBH models, this anti-trapped region is not bounded by a white-hole-like horizon; instead, it is followed by another bounce, across which the region becomes trapped again, and the radius of the two spheres starts to decrease \cite{Boehmer:2007ket,Chiou:2008eg,Chiou:2008nm}.
+This process will be repeated indefinitely, and after each bounce, the geometric radius of the two spheres will decrease.
+Thus, the area of the two spheres will soon become smaller than the minimal area gap, whereby the model becomes self-inconsistent \cite{Ashtekar:2018cay}.

-In this paper, we shall focus our attention to the past of ${\cal{T}}$, the trapped region, and study in details the quantum geometric effects near the location that the classical black horizon used to appear.
-We shall pay particular attention to the possible development of a marginally trapped surface, a necessary condition for a black hole like horizon to exist \cite{Hawking:1973uf,Wang:2003bt,Wang:2003xa,Gong:2007md}.
-To our surprising, we find that such a surface is never developed within a finite time.
-Thus, in the BV model the quantum geometric effects are so strong that the black hole horizon used to appear classically at $T_H \equiv \ln(2m)$ now disappears, and the resultant Kantowski-Sachs model covers the entire spacetime to the past of the transition surface ${\cal{T}}$.
-As a result, the external region of a quantum black hole in this model does not exist.